 The objective of this post is to introduce beginners to the functionality of Status Selection Profiles.
-It is used exclusively within SAP PS reporting.
+It is used as additional filter within SAP PS reporting and in some functional transactions too.

 Most of standard SAP PS reports have the possibility to include a Status Selection Profile as part of the selection criteria.